Valdys/Nutrition-Lable/README.md

 # Nutrition-Table
- This is my studying project of nutrition table from freeCodeCamp
+ This is my studying project of nutrition lable from freeCodeCamp